-Based on the information gathered during the recent ALEO (Arm's Length External Organisations) review it is clear that the characteristics of Age, Disability, Race and Sexual Orientation would be impacted, as it is clear that specific festivals, events and activities are delivered by, with and for people with those characteristics examples being Rise Up festival with a focus on artists of colour and from the LGTBQ community as well as the Light the Blue festival of youth arts.
-To reduce funding could impact on the frequency, volume, and existence of these programmes in the work of APA, it is highly likely elements such as creative learning would be reduced or stopped to priorities programmes with higher income generation potential.
-In the review of Cultural Funding and Delivery, presented to Council in February 2024 it was clear that Council investment has an important role in leveraging in national funding, such as the Creative Scotland multi-Year funding.
-The latter is now placing a higher priority in respect to culture's impact on audiences and participants with protected characteristics.
-APA's chance of securing a larger share of external funding will be dependent on them being able to continue to programme to a diverse audience and expand its community outreach as opposed to a focus on a more commercial programme which may increase barriers to access in terms of cost, content, and perception
+Based on the information gathered during the 2024 ALEO (Arm's Length External Organisations) review it is clear that the characteristics of Age, Disability, Race and Sexual Orientation would be impacted, as it is clear that specific festivals, events and activities are delivered by, with and for people with those characteristics examples being Rise Up festival with a focus on artists of colour and from the LGTBQ community as well as the Light the Blue festival of youth arts.
+To reduce funding could impact on the frequency, volume, and existence of these programmes in the work of APA.
+It is highly likely elements such as creative learning, schools' programmes and discounts would be the first to go as APA attempted to balance their books to remain a going concern.